DocSkellington/SkellEngine/docs/entities/Entity.md

 # Components {#entities_components}
 Once the user has a reference to an entity, it's possible to add a new component (`addComponent`), check if the entity has a specific component (`hasComponent`) and to get a component (`getComponent`).
 It's impossible to remove a component.

+It's also possible to iterate over the components.

 # Example {#entities_examples}
 Here are full examples with creating, getting and removing entities.